Zolpidem (Into the mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Anxiety, depression, nervousness, unusual behavior, or thoughts of hurting yourself.
+- Anxiety, agitation, depression, nervousness, unusual behavior, thoughts of hurting yourself

 If you notice these less serious side effects, talk with your doctor: